UMassCybersecurity/UMassCTF25/README.md

 This repo is the SINGLE SOURCE OF TRUTH.
 Every challenge's information on CTFd (ex. description, points, etc.) & source code will live here.

 > [!WARNING]
-> Making manual changes in CTFd WILL get overriden by our CI/CD pipelines.
+> Making manual changes in CTFd *WILL* get overriden by our CI/CD pipelines.
 Deploying and updating challenges should only be done through this repo.
+> We plan to add support for updating/syncing in CTFd as well in the near future.